Table of Contents[Hide][Show]

 I recommend purchasing travel insurance.
 We TravelingMoms are big fans of Allianz travel insurance.
 Because we travel so much, most of us buy an annual plan so all of our trips are covered for the year.
 This means I don’t have to add this task to my travel checklist each time I go on a trip.
 It’s great for those big trips that involve flights and resorts and international travel.
 But the policy has also come in handy for US road trips, prepaid non-refundable hotel rooms, rental cars and other non-flight-related travel.

 Allianz offers a variety of annual plans (Basic, Deluxe, Executive and Premier).
 Depending on the plan you chose, you can be covered for:

 - Travel Delay

-In addition to covering your pre-paid, non-refundable expenses, such as flight, hotel, or event tickets, they also offer assistance services when things don’t go as smoothly as you had hoped for.
-If you have ever been the victim of travel mishaps, then you know how valuable travel insurance can be!
+In addition to covering pre-paid, non-refundable expenses, such as flight, hotel, or event tickets, the company offers assistance when things don’t go as smoothly as you had hoped.
+If you have ever been the victim of a travel mishap, then you know how valuable travel insurance can be!
 I always encourage friends to travel with peace of mind.

 6. Read Online Reviews And Suggestions

 If you are booking activities or accommodations, read the reviews online ahead of time.
 Reviews can be extremely useful in pointing you in the right direction or helping you steer clear of places you should avoid.
 At times, only those with negative experiences feel the need to leave a review, so keep an open mind as you read them.
 Find reputable websites or travel writers whom you trust.
 We’ve personally found the best local restaurants by reading online reviews.